pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Groundwater_Domain.md

     def transectElevation(x, m):
         return float(m * x)

-Pressure (in Pa) and porewater salinity (in ppt) are described using position dependent functions.
+Pressure (in Pa) and porewater salinity (in kg per kg) are described using position dependent functions.

     # Pressure at a given point.
 Here, pressure is 0 at the surface